40 mm anti-aircraft shell casing (found object), motor module, paper strip

 Zanchong AirForce Military Kindred Village No.1

-Zanchong AirForce Military Kindred Village No.1 was originally a Japanese anti-aircraft artillery base.
-After Taiwan came under the Republic of China government, it was repurposed as a military dependents' village for the ROC Army’s anti-aircraft artillery unit, and it remains preserved today.
-Over time, relics of war have turned into a kind of “spectacle,” revealing how historical memory lingers subtly within everyday life.
+The exhibition venue (Sanchong AirForce Military Kindred Village No.1) was originally a Japanese anti-aircraft artillery base.
+After Taiwan came under the rule of the Republic of China following the Chinese Civil War, it was repurposed as a military dependents' village for the ROC Army’s anti-aircraft artillery unit, and remains preserved today.
+Over time, relics of war have become a kind of “spectacle,” revealing how historical memory continues to linger quietly within everyday life.

-I transformed a 40 mm anti-aircraft shell casing into a wind chime, suspending it beside a window.
-A motor embedded inside causes it to produce repetitive sounds in a steady rhythm—like an echo of the past, a war ghost whispering endlessly, haunting the object and silently reminding future generations: "The revolution has not yet succeeded; comrades must continue to strive."
+I embedded a motor into a 40 mm anti-aircraft shell casing (found object) and suspended it beside a window, causing it to emit repetitive sounds in a steady rhythm—like an echo of the past, a war ghost whispering endlessly, haunting the object and softly and repeatedly reminding future generations: “The revolution has not yet succeeded; comrades must continue to strive.”